Peripheral Neuropathy myths and facts; are you getting the right advice and treatment and is it scientifically sound?

-Treat- test – treat active treatment and evaluation protocols are a scientifically proven method of evaluating and restoring function.
-Feeling around for adhesions in the arms or legs or feet can be an effective way to resolve the neuropathy as well as checking for poor firing patterns and poorly coordinate muscular system, something active evaluation methods excels at.
+Treat- test – treat active treatment and evaluation protocols are scientifically proven methods of evaluating and restoring function.
+Feeling around for adhesions in the arms or legs or feet can be an effective way to resolve neuropathy as well as checking for poor firing patterns and poorly coordinated muscular system, something active evaluation methods excels at.

 While working by hand is the most effective method, some healthcare practitioners have had varying success using cold laser and other methods as well.

 Typically, most neuropathies will resolve more quickly (less than 10 visits) through the use of manual methods of the soft tissues as well as joint manipulation.
 Patients who have other mechanical problems that have become chronic may take longer to treat, since they may have other functional problems due to the length of time the problems existed that are secondary to the original problem causing the neuropathy.